The Environmental Impact of AI: Energy, Carbon and Water in the Age of ChatGPT

 How do AI queries compare to other digital habits?

-For inference, OpenAI recently disclosed that a typical ChatGPT query consumes ~0.34 Wh.
+For standard inference, OpenAI disclosed that a typical ChatGPT query consumes ~0.34 Wh, while academic benchmarks place GPT-4o closer to 0.42 Wh for a short exchange.
 This aligns AI prompts more closely with Google searches (~0.3 Wh), but well below short-form video or streaming.
+Reasoning models (o3, DeepSeek-R1) are a different story entirely — they can consume 10-70x more than a standard query.

 Electricity and CO2 footprint of common digital actions (10 units)